seriousManual/async/README.md

 ---------------------------------------

 <a name="eventedQueue" />
-### eventedQueue([queueTriggered])
+### eventedQueue([autoRelock])

 Creates a queue that defers the execution of submitted function calls until its execution has been triggered explicitly.

 __Arguments__

-* queueTriggered - Specifies if a submitted function call should be executed after the queue has been triggered or if should be queued up again. (waiting for another trigger call)
+* autoRelock - Specifies if a submitted function call should be executed after the queue has been triggered or if should be queued up again. (waiting for another trigger call) If parameter is not set, autoRelocking is set to false.

 __eventedQueue object__